Election 2020: New fiscal hole? Labour accuses National of 'basic error' in its numbers

 - Election 2020: Josh Van Veen - Can we trust the polls? - NZ Herald

+"Labour have quietly cut the Super Fund to reduce debt, which they didn't announce and we missed.
+We are surprised, given their criticism of us for suspending payments to the Super Fund.

+"The immediate economic crisis is unchanged.
+We realise that we need to create a better future by the actions of the next government.
+Not by arguing about theoretical contributions in the 2030s."

-National's economic plan said scraping the contributions would save $19.1 billion – but Robertson said Treasury's estimates show the Government would have been contributing $15 billion over that time.
+National's economic plan said scrapping the contributions would save $19.1 billion – but Robertson said Treasury's estimates show the Government would have been contributing $15 billion over that time.

 "National has used the wrong numbers," Robertson said.

-"The mistake means they have $4 billion less of so called 'savings' to pay for their ill thought-through plan.
+"The mistake means they have $4 billion less of so-called 'savings' to pay for their ill-thought-through plan.

 "This begs the question of whether there are other mistakes in their plan."

-The accusations of accounting errors strikes a remarkably similar tone to similar allegations made in the 2017 campaign, only the roles were reversed.
+The accusations of accounting errors strike a remarkably similar tone to similar allegations made in the 2017 campaign, only the roles were reversed.

 Back then, it was National's finance spokesman Steven Joyce accusing the then-Labour opposition of having an "$11.7 billion fiscal hole".